GravityKit/GravityView/readme.txt

 * Fixed: If View does not support joined forms, do not log as an error

+= develop =

+* Fixed: Deleting a file when editing an entry as a non-administrator user on Gravity Forms 2.6.1 would result in a server error

 = 2.14.3 on March 24, 2022 =

 * Added: Support for displaying WebP images